GoaGames/Goagames.info/README.md

 # Goagames.info
 It is a casino gaming app that allows users to play games such as colour prediction, Dragon vs Tiger, and Thirteen Cards.
-Users can earn money by playing these games.
+Users can earn money by playing these games.Visit:https://goagames.info/index.php/home/